Inishowen Football League: Clubman Shirts League Cup

-This cup competition is fought out between the Premier and First Division teams in a mini league and then knockout format.
+This cup competition is fought out between the Premier League teams in a mini league and then knockout format.
 This competition begins prior to the start of the league and played out through the season.

 Buncrana Credit Union Cup

 This cup competition is played between teams from the Premier and First Divisions in a knockout format only.

 Hannon Greene Father O'Gara Cup

 The Father O'Gara Cup is one of the most famous and historic competition in the league.
 The format is every team from the First and Second Division compete against one another in a knockout format.
 First teams and their reserve teams may compete against one another if they are drawn to play.
 Mainly it has been the First Division teams that make the final.
 The competition lasts all the way through the season and is very popular throughout the peninsula.